 Among other activities, Ea Energy Analyses was leading the efforts in the value of the Wind Power work package, and based on the Balmorel model, a number of scenario analyses were carried out in collaboration with the other participants of the IEA Wind Task 26.

 On 22 November 2017, the IEA Wind TCP report was launched at a full day event at the Technical University of Denmark.

-The report, made by Ea Energy Analyses and the working group of IEA Wind TCP Task 26, analyzes the development of the European power system until 2030 and explores the effects of different wind turbine designs.
+The report, made by Ea Energy Analyses and the working group of IEA Wind TCP Task 26, analyses the development of the European power system until 2030 and explores the effects of different wind turbine designs.
 The study focuses on the market value of wind and total system costs arising from different combinations of hub height and specific power of wind turbines.

 The ongoing transformation of the power system increases the importance of integrating variable renewable energy.
 Very high wind penetration rates pose challenges to system operation and put pressure on the market value of wind power.
 Among other measures, a more system-friendly deployment of variable renewable power generation would ease integration issues.